fbpx

 7. Super Bowl 49

 Malcolm Butler’s interception.
-A lot of people criticize the play call, but the amount of preparation Butler put in to make that play – the film study, reading the formation – that’s what makes this play truly remarkable to me.
+A lot of people criticize the play call, but the amount of preparation Butler put in to make that play – the film study, reading the formation – made this play truly remarkable.
 For Butler, a rookie, to make that kind of a play with the Super Bowl on the line will always stand out in my mind far above whether the correct play was called.
 NFL football comes down to who executes best no matter what the play call, and Butler positioned himself based on his preparation.
 That’s a champion.

 6. Super Bowl 17

 The biggest play of the game belonged to Riggins, however, his 43-yard glorious scoring rumble on fourth down not only put Washington up for good, it paved Riggins’ way to Canton.
-If any Hall of Fame member had his career immortalized from one single play, it would be Riggins from this play.
+If any Hall of Fame member had his career immortalized from a single play, it might be Riggins from this one.

 5. Super Bowl 18